American Rescue Plan Act Funding in Maine

 Maine is receiving $1.5 billion, $260 million of which is up to counties to distribute.
 Each county will design its own process for distribution of funding, with Cumberland County (due to population size) having the most complex compliance and reporting requirements.

-The federal allocation is split into two tranches, with the first payment arriving in May 2021 and the second payment of an equal amount scheduled to arrive no sooner than May 2022.
+The federal allocation is split into two tranches, with the first payment arriving in May 2021 and the second payment of an equal amount distributed starting in May 2022.
 ARPA funds must be obligated no later than December 31, 2024.
 Funds must be spent no later than December 31, 2026.

 Broadly, these funds can be spent in the following categories: